Apprenticeship Manager, Nestlé UK & Ireland

-As Learning & Development Manager my job is to manage and develop our apprenticeship programme, in its third year now and listed in 2018 as a Top 100 Apprentice employer.
-I’ve been at Zenith for 11 years and started as an administrator in account management.
-I’ve worked my way up and along the way found a passion for helping others help themselves.
-I love being able to see people move themselves out of their comfort zone and learn new things.
+As Learning & Development Manager Suzie's job is to manage and develop Zenith's apprenticeship programme, in its third year now and listed in 2018 as a Top 100 Apprentice employer.
+Suzie has been at Zenith for 11 years and started as an administrator in account management.
+She has worked her way up and along the way found a passion for helping others help themselves.
+Suzie loves being able to see people move themselves out of their comfort zone and learn new things.

-Outside of work I’m a Girl Guide leader working with the 14-26 age group, my favourite part is arranging camps here in the UK and abroad.
+Outside of work she is a Girl Guide leader working with the 14-26 age group, my favourite part is arranging camps here in the UK and abroad.

 Suzie is a member of the YHAAN Steering Group.